 Currently I do a whole smattering of things because I am in between trainings.
 I joined the Minnesota Army National Guard in October 2016 and that kicked off a whole series of changes that I would like to write about.
 In this intermediary time, I work for the Boy Scouts, I do some subbing, certify some people for Red Cross First Aid/CPR/AED... lots of stuff.

-I currently work part time at a charter school in Minnesota, teaching the 9th grade Language Arts courses.
-I treasure that work because I walk with these teenage adolescents in such a tumultuous, transitional time in their life when so little feels right.
-I always get the sense that they're not content with what they've done and they're too anxious to get to what they want to do... as long as it doesn't take too much work.
-My job is to give them the work that will push the bounds of their comfort zone, force them to articulate what they know and be able to say it with conviction.
+I have previously worked at a charter school in Minnesota, teaching the 9th grade Language Arts courses.
+I treasured that work because I was able to walk with teenage adolescents in such a tumultuous, transitional time in their life when so little felt right.
+My sense of 9th grade was that they weren't content with what they'd done and they were too anxious to get to what they wanted... as long as it didn't take too much work to get it.
+My job was to give them the work that would push the bounds of their comfort zone, force them to articulate what they knew and be able to say it with conviction.
 You know, easy stuff like that...

-My wife, Amanda, and I have been married for two years now (happily more often than not)!
-We live just outside of Minneapolis and have no children, pets or really any living thing dependant on us except a few plants.
-The plants aren't doing so hot... we're working on that before we upgrade to kids.
+My wife, Amanda, and I have been married for four years now (happily more often than not)!
+We live just outside of Minneapolis and have no children, pets or really any living thing dependent on us except a few plants.
+The plants go through fits of growth, usually culminating in a water-less death... we're working on that before we upgrade to kids.